Colonial war: Asia

 Asia, like Europe, was home to several powerful empires.
 Between the eleventh and fifteenth centuries both dramatically increased their commercial activities, especially with one another.
 However, unlike Europe, Asia's military capabilities developed very little.
 Most Asian armies were drawn up by local ruling elites from fighting classes of men with whom they had personal ties.
 They were funded by plunder, rent payments, and taxes.
 However, payment through taxes was frequently undermined by corrupt individuals in imperial bureaucracies, who would embezzle the funds for personal use.

 This changed significantly with the widespread adoption of gunpowder between the fifteenth and seventeenth centuries, giving rise to renewed imperial power in China and Japan.
 Cannon capable of breaching fortified walls and ending sieges was the principal weapon.
 However, once the new artillery was incorporated into imperial forces, there was little incentive to experiment with new military technologies or forms of organization.
 Any major recruitment overhauls were likely to upset local power structures.
 With the suppression of nomadic steppe raiders (through the use of muskets) and the relatively limited presence of European merchantmen, there was little external pressure to alter their methods of warfare.
 The Asian empires also began to experience internal divisions.
 Competition between local elites over tax revenue burdened populaces, contributing greatly to the collapse of the Mughal Empire in the eighteenth and nineteenth centuries.
 Population growth also strained farmers and their children, breeding sectarian violence in China in the 1770s.

 Meanwhile, European states were frequently warring with one another, and developed new weapons and tactics to maintain military dominance.
 Drilling allowed for the conscription and recruitment of masses of unskilled men who would be disciplined in the performance of maneuvers.
 New tax systems made it possible to fund standing armies and ensure soldiers a regular salary.
 Enhanced power structures solidified the control commanders and political leaders had over their forces, making them effective even when operating far from seats of authority.
 The Industrial Revolution further increased Europeans' technological capabilities.

 Ultimately, Asia's antiquated governments and military establishment were unable to match the Europeans' institutions.
 European military dominance over Asia would become apparent in India in the eighteenth century and in China and Japan in the nineteenth century.

 As in Africa, European colonial ventures in Asia were usually bolstered by native soldiers.

-Australia and Oceania
+Oceania

 The Queensland Native Mounted Police Force regularly employed native trackers against Indigenous Australians' communities.
 The force was disbanded in the 1890s after all of the native populations had been subjugated.